Gakuen Alice

 Gakuen Alice (学園アリス, Gakuen Arisu), also known as Alice Academy or Alice School, is a Japanese manga series written and illustrated by Tachibana Higuchi, serialized in the shōjo manga magazine Hana to Yume from issue 19 of 2002 to issue 14 of 2013.
 It was adapted into an anime series produced by Aniplex and Group TAC which originally premiered on NHK BS-2.
 It spanned twenty-six episodes that aired between October 30, 2004, and May 14, 2005.
 The anime was translated and dubbed into English by the anime television network Animax and broadcast on networks throughout Asia.
 At Anime Expo 2008, The Right Stuf International announced that its Nozomi Entertainment division had licensed Gakuen Alice for the North American market.

 In 2015, a spin-off called Kageki no Kuni no Alice (歌劇の国のアリス), was started.
 It takes place a few months after the end of Gakuen Alice, and features a new set of characters.
 The plot follows Andou Hikari, who is searching for her brother, who was taken away when she was a child because he had an Alice.
 She eventually takes advantage of a once in a lifetime opportunity, for normal people to join an Alice music academy, hoping to find her brother.
-Since its release, Gakuen Alice has gained cult hit status and is considered by critics to be one of the best in the shōjo and magical girl genre.
+Since its release, Gakuen Alice has gained cult hit status and is considered by critics to be one of the best in the magical girl genre.

 Plot

 Mikan Sakura grew up with her grandfather in the Japanese countryside.
 When her best friend, Hotaru Imai, transfers to a prestigious school in Tokyo, Mikan follows her.
-The school is actually an elite Academy for gifted people with "Alices," an ability that is unique depending on the individual being.
+The school is actually an elite Academy for gifted people with "Alices", an ability that is unique depending on the individual being.
 Once Mikan arrives at the gates of the school, she encounters an Alice teacher named Narumi, gets enrolled due to a series of events, and is told that she possesses a rare Alice.
 Despite her initial view of the so-called greatness to the school, Mikan slowly discovers that beneath the grand facade of the Academy, there is a never-ending stream of lies and buried secrets.
 The school's increasingly manipulative and sinister actions towards her make it a dangerous place to be.
 Little does Mikan know that her enrollment in Alice Academy set the gears in motion to an even greater tragedy.
 As she discovers the reality of the "Alices", she also unfolds her heritage and how it is connected to the academy.
 As the mystery of the academy draws her into an endless pit of misery and series of trials to survive, she also discovers how the strength of friendship is important to her and guides her to her destiny.